 The lateral portion, which forms the zygomatic head (and is also known as the zygomaticus minor muscle), arises from the malar surface of the zygomatic bone directly behind the zygomaticomaxillary suture and heads downward and medial in the direction of the upper lip.

-Excessive gingival display, or “gummy smile”, is often caused by a hyperactive upper lip and hyperactivity of the muscles of the upper lip, including but not limited to the levator labii superioris muscle.
+Excessive gingival display, or “gummy smile,” is often caused by a hyperactive upper lip and hyperactivity of the muscles of the upper lip, including but not limited to the levator labii superioris muscle.
 Correction of a gummy smile can occur in multiple ways, often depending on the severity of the excessive gingival display, the cause, and the amount of jaw protrusion.
-If the cause is due to hyperactivity of the upper lip muscles, an effective surgical consideration is with myotomy of the levator labii superioris muscle and lip repositioning followed by orthodontic treatment.
+If the cause is due to hyperactivity of the upper lip muscles, an effective surgical intervention is a myotomy of the levator labii superioris muscle and lip repositioning followed by orthodontic treatment.

 Trauma or cutaneous malignancy surgeries can cause alteration in facial appearance by causing defects of the nose.
 A novel technique using pedicled levator labii superioris alaeque nasi flap has been described and has utility in single staged reconstructions.

-A more recent, less invasive and safer technique has been demonstrated by infiltrating hyaluronic acid.
+A more recent, less invasive, and safer technique is by infiltrating hyaluronic acid.
 This treatment has shown to be feasible and long-lasting.

-Levator labii superioris muscle transposition has been shown to treat and is an alternative treatment of chronic oromaxillary sinus fistulas in horses.
+As an interesting side note, levator labii superioris muscle transposition has been shown to treat and is an alternative treatment of chronic oral maxillary sinus fistulas in horses.